noahgh221/archivesspace-trello/README.md

 ## Things to consider
 - Trello cards are only a snapshot of ArchivesSpace data (nothing is synced).
 Updating Trello cards has no effect in ArchivesSpace and vice versa.
 - Trello cards only contain a subset of metadata in an accession record (if you're feeling ambitious, you can modify the script to add more fields)
-- As written, script only examines last 20 accession records created in ASpace and then determines which of those 20 were created in the last 24 hours.
+- As written, the script only examines the last 20 accession records created in ASpace and then determines which of those 20 were created in the last 24 hours.
+If you regularly create more than 20 accessions per day, you'll want to modify the script.